 The case was settled for £35,000.

-You can discuss also your claim with any member of our medical negligence team on:
+You can discuss also your claim with any member of our team of medical negligence solicitors on:

 - You can speak to any member of our Medical Negligence team on freephone 0800 358 3848